Master of Science in Education (MSEd)

 Regarding New York State Teacher Certification

-Students seeking additional licensure (in addition to license(s) associated with their GSE degree program) need to do the following:
+Students seeking additional licensure (in addition to license(s) associated with their GSE degree program) need to:

-1. Log into TEACH Online Services and access your account
+1. Log into TEACH Online Services and access their account

 2. Follow directions: Read all of the print on every page, and answer all questions.

-3. Be sure your personal profile is updated
+3. Be sure their personal profile is updated

 New York State Education Department